|© Barbara Pálffy|

-At the Vienna State Opera in 2013 he directed the premiere of Hans Werner Henze's "Pollicino", which was followed by invitations to Richard Strauss' "Josephslegende" and "Der Nussknacker".
-In 2014 he conducted a concert performance of "Fidelio" at the Concertgebouw Amsterdam, and in the same year he made his début at the Hamburg State Opera with the premiere of "La Belle Hélène" at the Hamburg State Opera.
-This was immediately followed by an invitation as a substitute for "Carmen".
-Gerrit Prießnitz collaborates with the most important singers of our time such as Piotr Beczala, Linda Watson, Klaus Florian Vogt, Vesselina Kasarova, Jennifer Larmore and Kurt Rydl.
+At the Vienna State Opera he conducted the premiere of Hans Werner Henze's "Pollicino" in 2013, which was followed by re-invitations for "The Nutcracker" and Richard Strauss' "Josephslegende".
+At the Concertgebouw Amsterdam in 2014 he conducted „Fidelio“ and the premiere of "La Belle Hélène" at the Hamburg State Opera.
+This was immediately followed by an invitation to jump in for "Carmen".
+Gerrit Prießnitz works with some of the most distinguished singers of our time such as Piotr Beczala, Linda Watson, Klaus Florian Vogt, Vesselina Kasarova, Jennifer Larmore, Kurt Rydl or Rainer Trost.

-His extensive guest appearances have taken him to the Cologne Opera, the Teatro Comunale di Bologna, the Aalto Musiktheater Essen, the Golden Hall of the Vienna Musikverein, the Vienna Konzerthaus, the Brucknerhaus Linz (Bruckner Orchestra), the Bunka Kaikan Theatre Tokyo, the Aichi Arts Center Nagoya, the Munich Radio Orchestra, the Netherlands Radio Philharmonic, the Nuremberg Symphony Orchestra, Schlossfestspiele Schwerin, Northwest German Philharmonic Orchestra Herford, Württemberg Philharmonic Reutlingen, Jena Philharmonic, Lucerne Theatre, Slovenian National National Theatre Maribor, Seefestspiele Mörbisch, Lower Austrian Tonkünstler Orchestra and to the Landestheater Linz – Hindemith's late opera "Die Harmonie der Welt" won the "Rediscovery of the Year" award of the German magazine "Opernwelt" in its annual survey.
+His extensive guest engagements have also taken him to the Bamberg Symphony Orchestra, Cologne Opera Cologne, Teatro Comunale di Bologna, Aalto Musiktheater Essen, Golden Hall of the Vienna Musikverein, Vienna Konzerthaus, Brucknerhaus Linz (Bruckner Orchestra), Bunka Kaikan Theatre Tokyo, Aichi Arts Center Nagoya, Ulsan Philharmonic, Munich Radio Orchestra, Netherlands Radio Philharmonic, Staatskapelle Halle, Nuremberg Symphony Orchestra, Schlossfestspiele Schwerin, Northwest German Philharmonic Orchestra Herford, Württemberg Philharmonic Reutlingen, Jena Philharmonic, Lucerne Theatre, Slovenian National National Theatre Maribor, Seefestspiele Mörbisch, Lower Austrian Tonkünstler Orchestra and to the Landestheater Linz – Hindemith's late opera "Die Harmonie der Welt" won the "Rediscovery of the Year" award of the German magazine "Opernwelt" in its annual survey.

-As Artistic Director of the Vienna Academic Philharmonic Orchestra, he was a regular guest with predominantly Romantic programmes in the 2009-2011 seasons at both the Vienna Konzerthaus and Musikverein.
-From 2001 to 2006, he worked as conductor and study director at the Theater Erfurt.
-There he also conducted significant parts of the house repertoire up to performances of the world premiere production of Philip Glass' "Waiting for the Barbarians".
+As Artistic Director of the Vienna Academic Philharmonic Orchestra, he was a regular guest with predominantly Romantic programmes in the 2009-2011 seasons at the Konzerthaus and the Musikverein.
+Before that, he was Kapellmeister and Head of Music at the Erfurt Theatre from 2001 to 2006.
+There, too, he conducted significant parts of the house repertoire, including performances of the world premiere production of Philip Glass' "Waiting for the Barbarians".

-Gerrit Prießnitz graduated with distinction from the Salzburg Mozarteum University in 2001.
-In the orchestra conducting class of Prof. Dennis Russell Davies and the choir conducting class of Prof. Karl Kamper he also received the prize for extraordinary artistic achievements of the Austrian Ministry of Education and Culture, the Bernhard Paumgartner Medal of the International Mozarteum Foundation, scholarships of the Ministry of Education and the ERASMUS programme of the EU.
+Gerrit Prießnitz completed his studies at Salzburg's Mozarteum University in 2001 "with distinction" in the orchestral conducting class of Prof. Dennis Russell Davies and the choral conducting class of Prof. Karl Kamper.
+He also received the prize for extraordinary artistic achievements of the Austrian Ministry of Education and Culture, the Bernhard Paumgartner Medal of the International Mozarteum Foundation, scholarships of the Ministry of Education and the ERASMUS programme of the EU.